How To Have A Fantastic Trip To

 Le Petite Table

 Looking for that one fancy dinner in St. Martin?
 Look no further than Le Petite Table, a French restaurant located on Grand Case’s main strip.
 The restaurant is ranked as one of the best on the island and doesn’t disappoint.
-We both went for the three course special, veloute of celery and cauliflower with pan fried fois gras, duck parmentier, and vanilla creme brulee.
-We made sure to accompany our creme brulees with a glass of calvados.
+We both went for the three-course special, veloute of celery and cauliflower with pan-fried fois gras, duck parmentier, and vanilla crème brûlée.
+We accompanied our crème brûlées with a glass of Calvados.
 It was delicious.
 We a perfect romantic dinner to round off our amazing trip to St. Martin.

 What to Do in St. Martin